 Homemade dog toothpaste is a great choice when it comes to caring for your dog's teeth.
 Dental health for dogs is a very important, but often overlooked issue.
 Just like humans require regular cleaning and brushings, so do our canine companions.
 You can purchase commercial dog toothpaste at stores, but making a natural dog toothpaste from home is relatively easy.
 This post contains affiliate links to help support this blog.

 A homemade dog toothpaste recipe is not hard to make.
 Containing natural ingredients, making your own dog toothpaste allows you to know exactly what's going into your dog's mouth.
-Plus, since you can't tell them not to swallow it, you know a lot of it will likely end up in your dog's stomach, too.
+Just be cautious and make sure your dog is not swallowing a lot of the paste.

 To brush your dog's teeth, you can use a children's toothbrush, rubber finger brushes, or just a damp cloth.
 This homemade toothpaste for dogs recipe helps remove plaque, kill bacteria, and improve doggie breath.